When Langley Memorial Hospital opened in 1948, it was, essentially, a country hospital.

-No matter what your public relations needs, we can help through Kelowna-based Senior Consultant Chris Olsen.
+No matter what your public relations needs, we can help through Kelowna-based Vice President Chris Olsen.

 Chris spent 30 years in radio and TV and is best known as an award-winning CTV consumer reporter, “Olsen on Your Side.”
 Chris knows what stories media like to tell and helps clients find the stories that will get them noticed.
 More about Chris and other Peak people.

 Chris specializes in getting clients positive news coverage.
 It often starts with media training for individuals or groups, teaching you how to take advantage of all positive opportunities and deal with any crisis, then developing a public relations strategy and plan to deliver continuing positive news coverage, including social media.

 If you’re facing a crisis, Chris is a calm presence who can guide you through the media minefield.

 If your needs are more modest, we do that too.
 Peak does it all, from a single news release about an event or issue to ongoing work to help you build a powerful brand.